What are pinworms?

 The doctor may ask you to do a transparent tape test at home.
 To do the test, you press a piece of clear, sticky tape on the skin around your anus in the morning before you get up.
 The doctor will put the tape under a microscope to look for pinworm eggs.
 You might need to repeat this test a few times.

 How are they treated?

-How do you keep from spreading pinworms or getting them again?
+How can you keep from spreading pinworms or getting them again?

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.